cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 ## Plagiarism and open-source software

 We will use a lot of existing libraries in this course.
-This is good sense, and good practice: most programming nowadays is much more about finding the right set of libraries and learning how to combine them usefully than it is about designing new libraries from scratch.
+This is good sense, and good practice: much programming nowadays is more about finding the right set of libraries and learning how to combine them usefully than it is about designing new libraries from scratch.
 As a general rule, you are allowed to use any open source library you want